envytools/envytools/docs/hw/vdec/vuc/intro.rst

 modes, etc.

 On VP2, the vµc is located inside the PBSP engine [see vdec/vp2/pbsp.txt].
-On VP3 and VP4, it is located inside the PVDEC engine [see vdec/vp3/pvdec.txt].
+On VP3 and VP4, it is located inside the PPDEC engine [see vdec/vp3/ppdec.txt].

 The vµc unit is made of the following subunits: